fuloid/simple-iot-server/README.md

-# ~~Simple~~ IoT Server
+# Simple IoT Server

-A (probably) lightweight IoT server implementation for managing and monitoring smart devices with MQTT support.
+A lightweight IoT server implementation for managing and monitoring smart devices with MQTT support.

 This readme only provides some explanation for the codebase that might be uncompleted.
 Please review the source code carefully to fully understand the architecture and functionality before making any modifications.

 ### ⚠️ Also note that this is not Production ready!
 This server are only intended for testing and development.
 I do not recommend to use this for production, as this may still contains bug and vulnerability hidden in the code.

+And btw, if you interested in the complex version one, why not check branch `hardcore`?

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.com/template/3Jbbxj?referralCode=4iJO-9)